 Starting an emergency fund is as simple as putting away a few extra bucks away.
 Whatever the amount of money you want to save, you decide.
 Remember that an emergency fund is the difference between financial failure and financial success.

-Now that you have an understanding why having an emergency fund is important what are your plans to start your emergency fund?
+Now that you understand why having an emergency fund is important, what are your plans to start your emergency fund?